 In religious terms, happiness is often described as the state of joy.
 But what exactly is Joy?

 Joy is like happiness, but on steroids.
 Many religious people have experienced joy even in most turbulent of times.
-This is because joy can be found in the belief in a more powerful being that cares for our welfare.
-There is joy to be found when we believe that someone else is in control, even when we are not.
+This is because joy can be found in the belief that a more powerful being actually cares for our welfare.
+Knowing that there is a spiritual side to life that transforms our present condition.
+Basically, joy is found when we believe that someone else is in control, even when we are not.

 Our spiritual belief can have a huge impact on our ability to experience joy.
 There is no greater feeling than knowing that our physical experience is not all there is to life.
 There is a quote in the bible that says, “For as the body without the spirit is dead, so faith without works is dead also” (James 2:26)